Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Data Exploration.md

 GROUP BY region,calendar_year,month_number,month
 ORDER BY region,calendar_year,month_number;
 ```
-I selected the regions, the calendar year, month names by using `to_char` and the sum of sales. then I grouped by region, year and month.
+I selected the regions, the calendar year, month names by using `to_char`, and the sum of sales. then I grouped by region, year and month.

 **Results:**